 Small Group: Small group meetings in which students analyze and discuss topics related specifically to the module content.

 Histopathology Lab: The University of Kansas, School of Medicine is a leader in virtual microscopy for the study of histopathology in undergraduate medical education.
 Students view virtual slides via the Aperio Digital Pathology software.
-Each laboratory integrates histology and pathology with a detailed protocol, including links to digital slides, a narrated overview of each virtual slide, and appropriate clinical cases.
-The difficulty and amount of pathology content of the cases increases as students advance, from simple tissues in the Foundations module to organs and organ pathology in later modules.
-The lab experience is focused on self-directed learning, so each student develops her/his own atlas before the live lab.
-Each room is divided into 3 presenting groups.
-One group takes the lead during each session and teaches the other two groups of students in the room.
-An instructor/facilitator is present in each room and grades students on their atlases, development of learning objectives,, and their presentation.
-Active learning is achieved through peer-to-peer teaching coupled with the students' developing their own specific learning objectives for each laboratory.
-At the end of each session, students take a randomized on-line formative quiz, based on the content for that lab.
+Each laboratory integrates histology and pathology with a detailed protocol provided through the JayDocs Learning Management System.
+The protocol includes links to digital slides, a narrated overview of each virtual slide, and appropriate clinical cases.
+The difficulty and amount of pathology content in the clinical cases increases as students advance; from the 4 basic tissues and the integumentary system in the Foundations module, to more complex organs and organ pathology in later modules.
+Active learning is achieved through peer-to-peer teaching coupled with the students' developing their own specific learning objectives and an atlas for each laboratory.
+A faculty instructor/facilitator is present in each room to facilitate the sessions and provide further detail and input to student learning of the pathophysiology of disease.
+At the end of each session, students take an on-line quiz, based on the content for that lab.
 Questions are designed to integrate histology and pathology, through the use of clinical vignettes.

 Gross Anatomy Lab: Activity in which students dissect human cadavers to learn the size, shape, feel and location of anatomical structures and how these structures can vary from one body to another.